 Things to Consider Regarding Living Off-Campus

-Sing the “State Farm” jingle as you read this: And like a good neighbor, Calvin College is there.
+Sing the “State Farm” jingle as you read this: And like a good neighbor, Calvin University is there.

 To be sure, we have an incredibly well-developed residence life program for the 2,000 students who live on-campus.
 But what about the remaining 1,500 students who simply cannot fit into campus housing?
 They move into various neighborhoods in the Grand Rapids community, and thus, are quite literally confronted with an opportunity to embody what it means to be a good neighbor.

 As you counsel your children regarding future living arrangements while they are students here, you may entertain off-campus options.
 You may consider purchasing a home for them to live in with other students.
 Or you may assist them in finding an appropriate living arrangement through rental property.
 Whatever you decide, I urge you to have at the center of that conversation what it would mean to “be a good neighbor.”